 “That’s a mandate from your constituents,” he noted.

-The Highlands Act makes it difficult to establish a business in West Milford since it protects the environment in that area and discourages development.
-But one that takes an existing space should not be as much a problem.
+The Highlands Act makes establishing a business in West Milford difficult since it protects the environment in that area and discourages development.
+But one that takes an existing space should not be as problematic.
 Thus, it should not be difficult for a dispensary or lounge seeking to utilize an existing storefront to open in town.

 He noted need the Cannabis Regulatory Commission (CRC) needs to give guidance first before such businesses can be approved.
 It still needs three more Commissioners to even start to establish itself.